buddhaman/tim_engine/readme.txt

 - 2D lighting.

+- Training mode: Get body close to ball.
+Implement with tournaments just like football simulation.
+- Training mode: Walk with gravity.

 - Add icons for all edit buttons.

 - Write memory manager and give block to physics engine.
 Makes it easier to just throw away.